-STATE OF COLORADO )
+STATE OF COLORADO

-EI PASO AND TELLER COUNTIES )
+EI PASO AND TELLER COUNTIES)

-TOWN OF GREEN MOUNTAIN FALLS )
+TOWN OF GREEN MOUNTAIN FALLS)

-of the United States and of the State of G or affirm, that I will support the Constitution Colorado; and the ordinances of the Town Iy perform the duties of the office of Town
+I, Matthew Gordon, do solemnly swear or affirm, that I will support the Constitution of the United States and of the State of Colorado; and the ordinances of the Town of Green Mountain Falls; and will faithfully perform the duties of the office of Town Clerk/Treasurer.

 Matthew Gordon, Town Clerk/Treasurer

-ATTEST:

-Subscribed and sworn before me this 5t h of January 2021.
+Subscribed and sworn before me this 5th of January 2021.

-Jane Newberry, Mayor